About the MGH Institute of Health Professions School of Nursing

 The MGH Institute of Health Professions School of Nursing prepares compassionate and capable nurse professionals who are on the forefront of change in health care.
 We offer two pathways into nursing, as well as several options for Registered Nurses to earn an advanced degree or certification.

 Since its 1977 creation as the successor institution to the 104-year-old Massachusetts General Hospital diploma nursing school, the MGH Institute has been at the forefront of nursing education.
-In addition to the original Master of Science in Nursing degree, in 2007 the school created one of the country's first four accredited Doctor of Nursing Practice (DNP) programs – which is now online – and has become three programs: Post-BSN RN to DNP, a DNP for Advanced Practice Nurses, and a DNP for Nurse Executives.
+In addition to the original Master of Science in Nursing degree, in 2007 the school created one of the country's first four accredited Doctor of Nursing Practice (DNP) programs – which is now online – and has become two programs: a DNP for Advanced Practice Nurses, and a DNP for Nurse Executives.

 The next year, the Institute inaugurated an Accelerated Bachelor of Science in Nursing (BSN) degree to meet the demand of filling more than 100,000 nursing vacancies nationwide.
 In 2011, the Institute introduced two Mind Body Spirit (MBS) Nursing certificate programs for nurses who want to integrate a holistic approach with enhanced patient care.
 In 2018 the certificate program became one in Mind Body Health and Healing, an interprofessional certificate for health care professionals interested in integrating a holistic approach.